 Artist in Residence: Mathijs Lieshout

-During informal conversations between Lieshout and Schouten in Košice, eastern Slovakia, Lieshout questioned the relevance of his work.
+During informal conversations between Mathijs Lieshout and Claudia Schouten in Košice, eastern Slovakia, Lieshout questioned the relevance of his work.
 He wanted to take his work beyond ‘the art space’.
 The audience was often the same audience and a direct connection with society was lacking.
-Schouten curated, financed and produced the work ‘Pitwood’ under Motel Spatie in 2013, in a disused pit situated in the Presikhaaf indoor shopping mall.
+Claudia Schouten curated, financed and produced the work Pitwood under Motel Spatie in 2013, in a disused pit situated in the Presikhaaf indoor shopping mall.
 The work was built over the duration of a month and disappeared again within two days of its so-called ‘completion’.
 The video of the total work was commissioned by Motel Spatie and recorded on the last day by Maxim Tymenko.